google/WebFundamentals/src/site/documentation/introduction-to-media/images/index.markdown

 less competition there is for client's bandwidth and the faster the browser can download and display all the assets.

-{% include modules/takeaway.liquid  title="Key Takeaways" type="learning" list=page.key-takeaways.optimize-images %}
+{% include modules/takeaway.liquid list=page.key-takeaways.optimize-images %}

 ### Choose the right format